 Who should use it:

-- Standard ($349 per month – $295 limited offer available): 3 users, ecommerce integrations, 6,000 sales orders/year, but does not allow enhanced integration speed, over 100,000 SKUs, additional POS registers, or advanced manufacturing tools
+- Standard ($349 per month): Three users, ecommerce integrations, 6,000 sales orders per year, but does not allow enhanced integration speed, over 100,000 SKUs, additional POS registers, or advanced manufacturing tools

-- Omni (custom pricing): 8 users, 5 ecommerce integrations, unlimited sales
+- Omni (custom pricing): Eight users, five ecommerce integrations, unlimited sales

-A number of Cin7’s features are only available as paid add-ons, such as co-manufacturing tools, B2B portal, automations, API, machine learning, and others.
+Several of Cin7’s features are only available as paid add-ons, such as co-manufacturing tools, B2B portals, automations, API, machine learning, and others.
 Some of these add-ons are not allowed with a Standard plan.

 - Manufacturing features including kitting, component inventory management, units of measure, and assembly/disassembly analysis